-(a) the municipal public officer has, in relation to the conduct that is the subject matter of the action, been guilty of dishonesty, gross negligence or malicious or wilful misconduct, or

-(b) the cause of action is libel or slander."
+- (a) the municipal public officer has, in relation to the conduct that is the subject matter of the action, been guilty of dishonesty, gross negligence or malicious or wilful misconduct, or - (b) the cause of action is libel or slander."

 In addition, section 287.2 of the Local Government Act permits a municipal council to indemnify elected officials in certain circumstances set out in that section.
-Most municipalities will have an indemnification bylaw that sets out the municipality's policy in connection with indemnification of legal defence costs, judgment awards or penalties.
+Most local governments will have adopted an indemnification bylaw that sets out the local government's policy in connection with indemnification of legal defence costs, judgment awards or penalties.

-9.2 Defamation
+9.2 Defamation and the Defence of Qualified Privilege

 Section 287(3) excludes libel and slander actions from the defence against personal liability created by section 287(2).
 Libel and slander are the more specific terms for an area of the law known as "defamation" which is an area of the law that can expose elected officials to controversy, expense and legal liability.
+In some limited circumstances, statements by elected officials that might be considered defamatory, may be protected by the defence of qualified privilege.